 That’s why they get back on the dating sites and find their next partner quicker than women do.
 They are grasping as they fall.

-I remember my therapist telling me, “men are always looking for “home,” and women are always looking to get out of the home because they are home.”
+I remember my therapist telling me, “men are always looking for home, and women are always looking to get out of the home because they are home.”
+For me, that rang true.
+And it explained everything.

 Abandonment was always there.